FEISystems/ms-macwis-prototype/README.md

 Based on the initial research and overall chanllenges, we decide to follow our practice to use MVC architecture, with MVVM in the front-end.
 The frameworks we used in this project are:
+- Front-End/Presentation Layer: HTML5/JS/Bootstrap
-- Presentation/Front-End Layer: HTML5/JS
+- Front-End/Service Layer: AngularJS
-- Service Layer: node.js
+- Backend/Service Layer: None
-- Backend Database: None
+- Backend/Database: None

-We did not use didicated database server in this project because we want to focus the prototype work and agile process to create a good fit solution.
+We did not use didicated backend service and database in this project because we want to focus the prototype work and agile process to create a good fit solution.

 ### Live Demo Site (Deployment)